Type 052D destroyer: Sensors

 The Type 052D is equipped with Type 346A AESA and Type 518 L-band radar.

 The Type 052D is also equipped with both variable depth (VDS) and linear towed array sonar.
 The VDS is deployed through a hinged opening in the transom by a hydraulic lifting mechanism.
 The VDS body is a streamlined fairing fitted with Y-shaped hydrodynamic vanes for towing stability.

 Armament

 The Type 052D is the first Chinese surface combatant to use canister-based universal VLS, as opposed to the concentric type VLS carried aboard earlier vessels.
-64 cells are carried; 32 forward and 32 aft.
+64 cells are carried, 32 forward and 32 aft.
 The VLS is reportedly an implementation of the GJB 5860-2006 standard.
-The VLS may fire the extended-range variant of the HHQ-9 surface-to-air missile, YJ-18 anti-ship cruise missiles, and CY-5 anti-submarine missiles.
+The VLS may fire the extended-range variant of the HHQ-9 surface-to-air missile, YJ-18 anti-ship cruise missiles, CJ-10 land-attack cruise missiles, and CY-5 anti-submarine missiles.

-The main gun is a 130 mm weapon.

-Early units were completed with 7-barrelled Type 730 close-in weapon system (CIWS).
-This was replaced in later units by the larger 11-barrelled Type 1130 CIWS.
+The Type 052D has a 130 mm main gun, and a 7-barrelled Type 730 close-in weapon system (CIWS).